DataDog/hiring-engineers/answers.md

 <img src="Images/WarningEmail.png" width="600">

-Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+### Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 So we're going to set up two scheduled downtimes for this monitor:

+On the "Manage Monitors" screen, we can click on "Manage Downtime".
+Once there we can click on "Schedule Downtime" on the right hand side of the screen.

+You can then set the configurations as follows:

 One that silences it from 7pm to 9am daily on M-F,
 <img src="Images/DowntimeConfigWeekdays.png" width="600">